muwerk/mupplet-core/README.md

   one-time pulse and automatic pattern playback.
 See [PCA9685 Application Notes][PCA9685_NOTES] for an example and more information.

+- NeoPixel supports neopixels with help of Adafruit's Neopixel library.

 - [`Home Assistant`][HomeAssistant_DOC].
 Almost any mupplet can be integrated easily into home-assistant, supported are Home Assistant MQTT Switch, Binary Sensor, Sensor, and Light.
 The `home_assistant` mupplet handles the entire discovery- and synchronization process.
 For examples see